 Our experiments have been run using three metal layers extracted from industry standard-cell layouts.
 Benchmark L1 is the M2 layer from an 8131-cell design; Benchmark L2 is the M3 layer from a 20577-cell design; and Benchmark L3 is the M2 layer from the same 20577-cell design.
-The layout dimension, number of rectangles, and window size (w always chosen to equal 1.5 mm) for each test case are shown in Table I.
+The layout dimension, number of rectangles, and window size (w always chosen to equal 1.5mm) for each test case are shown in Table 1.

-Table II reports the maximum window density found by the multilevel density analysis with accuracy parameter ε set to either 2% or 3%.
+Table 2 reports the maximum window density found by the multilevel density analysis with accuracy parameter ε set to either 2% or 3%.
 We report the maximum density of a standard window, rather than the midpoint between the maximum density standard and bloated windows, in order to enable comparison with the fixed-dissection analysis results below.
-CPU time corresponds to seconds on a 140-MHz Sun
+CPU time corresponds to seconds on a 140MHz Sun Ultra-1 with 256MB RAM.
+In practice, we find that the multilevel analysis is preferable to the exact method of ALG3, since the latter has runtimes on the order of tens of CPU minutes for the same test cases (see [13] for ALG3 runtimes on slightly variant layouts of the same standard-cell designs).
+Table 3 shows the analogous results for the fixed-dissection approach, which we understand to be used in industry.
+The two tables show that large values of r, and correspondingly large runtimes, will be required for the fixed-dissection approach to find the window densities that the multilevel analysis can find in only a few seconds.